geocomPP/sdvwR/chapter.md

 The above code reads in a `SpatialPointsDataFrame` consisting of 2532 transport nodes in and surrounding London and then plots a random sample of 500 of these over the previously loaded borough level administrative boundaries.
-The reason for piloting a sample of the points rather than all of them is that the boundary data becomes difficult to see if all of the points are piloted.
-It is also useful to see and practice sampling techniques in practice; try to plot only the first 500 points, rather than a random selection, and describe the difference.
+The reason for plotting a sample of the points rather than all of them is that the boundary data becomes difficult to see if all of the points are plotted.
+It is also useful to see and practice sampling techniques in practice; try to plot only the first 500 points, rather than a random selection, and spot the difference.

-The most obvious issue with the point data from the perspective of a spatial join with the borough data is that many of the points in the dataset are in fact located outside the region of interest.
+The most obvious issue with the point data from the perspective of a spatial join with the borough data we have is that many of the points in the dataset are in fact located outside the region of interest.
 Thus, the first stage in the analysis is to filter the point data such that only those that lie within London's administrative zones are selected.
 This in itself is a kind of spatial join, and can be accomplished with the following code.

 ~~~~ {.r}
 proj4string(lnd) <- proj4string(lnd.stations)